Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca-api.md

 ### Signing instructions

+**WARNING: the txvm significantly alters how programs behave.
+E.g. signatures are appended, but clause-selection happens in the middle of txvm structure.**

 Signing instructions is a structured representation of data necessary for creation of valid _arguments_ to be used in blockchain data structures such as block headers, transaction inputs, issuance entries and issuance choices.